 An Expert Says Doing This 1 Thing Will Make You Stronger

 We've all arrived at the gym, quickly throwing our belongings into a locker and jumping straight into our workout.
-This may seem harmless, but warming up is critical to maximizing your workout.
+This may seem harmless, but warming up is critical to maximizing your workout, which can help make you stronger since all your work will be more effective.
 If this alone hasn't convinced you, just look at what athletes at all levels do before a competition.
 If they're a hurdler, they practice going over the hurdles a few times, they make sure their fast twitch muscles are firing, and they get ready to run fast.

 The primary goal of a warmup is to prepare someone mentally and physically for exercise/competition.
 Ian Jeffries, PhD, MSc, CSCS*D, NSCA-CPT*D, professor of strength and conditioning, wrote, "A well designed warm-up can increase muscle temperature, core temperature, blood flow, and also disrupt transient connective tissue bonds."
 He also found that warming up has the following effects on performance:

 - Improvements in rate of force development and reaction time.

 - Improvements in muscle strength and power.

 - Enhanced metabolic reactions.